marcchehab/logikunsererzeit.ch/content_en/Venezuela/elections2024.md

 The first row is full of parties - big and small - that support [[Nicolás Maduro]] as a candidate.

 ## 2. Not even one for the real opposition
 E25: The **coalition of democratic opposition parties is the MUD** (Mesa de la Unidad Democrática, now also called the "platform").
 In primaries they selected [[María Corina Machado]] as their candidate, who received over 90% of the vote.
 However, the regime banned her from holding public office for 15 years during the primary election campaign and now banned her from registering for the presidential election, too.

 Machado picked a replacement candidate (Corina Yoris), who was also unable to register.
 After several attempts, the MUD was only able to put a little known politician on the ballot paper: the diplomat [[Edmundo González]].
 He is now the opposition's unity candidate, representing the entire opposition.

 Look at the entire ballot and that one square on E25: That's the actual opposition that, according to current polling, would easily defeat the government in a free and fair contest.
 Maduro is obliterated by all three candidates the real opposition put forward: If Machado were in the race, she'd flatten Maduro ~70% to ~9%, her barred replacement Yoris ~38% to ~10% ([April, Megaanálisis](https://drive.google.com/file/d/1tSReQeVZHrfA8aaYCP77026nz2x2WoDi/view?pli=1)).

 ![[Pasted image 20240503154604.png]]

-Even the previously unknown González leads Maduro with ~32% to ~11%.
+Even the previously unknown González leads Maduro with ~32% to ~11%. ([April Flash, Megaanálisis](https://drive.google.com/file/d/1L6swKgLGjgx8xjeLe0YumwWzYynZ6hR3/view))
 ![[Pasted image 20240503155005.png]]

 Though the "don't knows" (no sabe) are still substantial, it's obvious that, if you're Maduro, you cannot under any circumstances allow free and fair elections.
 So what do you do?
 Let's return to the ballot.